if our hearts are never broken

 mostly walked ripped off a race.
 Like everyone, I've survived seven months of social isolation in a global pandemic while the world persistently ignites with hate and rage.
 I figured out how to make people not bright orange with Lightroom.
 I published my first paper, lost fifteen pounds, bought a new bike for the first time in five years.
 All of these things are true, I could mangle this into a story, shovel it through a rose-tinted lens, and it would not be a lie.

 I discovered just a few days ago that I am a 'cultural omnivore.'
-It doesn't really mean much, it just explains why one day I'm playing air guitar and singing doooooown to the whippin' post / good lord I feel like I'm dying in the shower, and the next it's non so più cosa son, cosa faccio / or di foco, ora sono di ghiaccio and then for three days in a row it's a 9-year-old Snow Patrol song that I've only just discovered but is probably close to the most-played song in my library.
+It doesn't really mean much, it just explains why one day I'm playing air guitar and singing there's a somebody I'm longing to see in the shower, and the next it's non so più cosa son, cosa faccio / or di foco, ora sono di ghiaccio and then for three days in a row it's a 9-year-old Snow Patrol song that I've only just discovered but is probably close to the most-played song in my library.
 It means there is dissonance in my listening behavior and goddamn if I didn't just automatically start to cite that.
 I cannot think of a better way to describe the last twelve months of my life than that.
 Dissonance.
 A serious, and severe, lack of harmony.
 A traumatic absence of resonance.

 I'm going to do that super shitty thing bloggers do and not talk about what I am living through, I'm not sure if we still call it vague-booking or if we have updated slang for how annoying it is, but it doesn't matter, I'm just - not.
 Partially because I can't and partially because I won't.
 And honestly, what has happened, the variety of horrific nightmares that have unfolded over the last year, isn't the point.
 I've read dozens of posts over the years where bloggers reappear after a long unexplained absence and recount the depths of their darkness, the strength they showed in navigating their ugliest moments, and how they've now emerged, serene on the other side.
 But here?
 Now?
 I'm not yet through to the other side.
 Not really, the earthquake - it's still happening.
 I'm not showing up glowing in the after with a sleek haircut and a happy ending.